 At headspace Knox, we believe there is nothing more powerful than a group of young people who come together to help and support each other.

 We encourage all young people to join the groups and workshops on offer at headspace Knox.
 We have a range of programs that include our regular social groups as well as scheduled therapeutic groups that occur throughout the year.
 See below for some of the great programs we currently have on offer and what’s coming up!

-Paws 4 Thought is back on Thursdays in Term 1!
+Paws 4 Thought is back on Tuesdays!
 Animal Assisted Therapy is a great tool for engaging young people and it also makes them feel calm and happy.
-So on Thursdays during school term (starting week 2) young people can come socialize with each other and chat informally about what they may be on their minds with some supporting headspace humans.
+So on Thursdays young people can come socialize with each other and chat informally about what they may be on their minds with some supporting headspace humans.
 See flyer for more information.

 4Me and Emerge are back in Term 2, and we are adding Free 2 Be Me!

 4Me is a structured 12 week program (fortnightly = 24 weeks) group for LGBTIQ+ young people aged 14 -18.